scala/scala3/docs/docs/typelevel.md

 ### Second Step: Nicer Syntax for Type Definitions

-The syntax for `ToNat` was a bit clunky, and it turns out that most inline type definitions use similar staging constructions.
+The syntax for `ToNat` was a bit clunky.
+This is no outlier - it turns out that most inline type definitions use similar staging constructs.
 All parameters tend to be inline, and the body is typically a conditional expression which returns a quoted type in each branch.
 We can cut down this boilerplate by introducing a shorthand form for parameterized type definitions, which allows us to express `ToNat` as follows:

     type ToNat(n: Int) =
       if n == 0 then Z
       else S[ToNat(n = 1)]

-The short form expands to exactly the previous definition of `ToNat`.
+The short form expands precisely to the previous definition of `ToNat`.
 To get from a short form type definition to a long form type macro, the following rewritings are performed: